Delora Cecelia Carlson MorrisJanuary 27, 1973 - May 09, 2005

 When my grandmother was still living, in the last stages of the horrendous disease, I could not have found good in it.
 But, like I have said, she would have wanted us to find good.
 And now I have found the good.
 I have seen that even in her deterioration, she brought out the very best in people.
 Within the last few weeks, I have felt so helplessly far away being on the other side of the country.
 I have felt a certain amount of guilt for not being able to be there to help in any way, I have felt desperate desire to see my grandmother before she passed on, and I have been, overall, scared.
 Yet, watching the last few weeks take their course from afar, I can truly say that Grandma could not have been happier.
 I say this because during the recent events, her family, that she created, loved, and cared for came together with more love and connection than ever before.
 I truly believe that she sensed the love, connection and openness between everyone around her, and only then could she pass on in peace.
 She knew that my sisters and I had formed an incredible relationship with my grandfather within these last few years, and I know she is infinitely happy about that.
 She knew that her children had become closer, and had learned to understand and love one another in completely new ways.
 She also knew that her grand daughter’s love their mother with the same intensity that her daughter loved her.
 The bonds of these relationships are lasting beyond my grandmother’s death, and she only allowed herself to leave us because she knew that she had indeed left behind a lasting legacy.
 Therefore, we must not weep or mourn her loss, but rejoice in her eternally.

-Thank you for donating in Memory of Delora Cecelia Carlson Morris
+Donate in Memory of Delora Cecelia Carlson Morris

 The Verification Code is imprinted on credit cards to help merchants verify transactions when the actual card is not present, such as Internet purchases or donations.
 The merchant uses this number as part of the authorization process with the card issuer.